Statistics and experiments Python / SQL Decision-led modelling

 Why this Data Scientist CV example works

-This data scientist CV works because Maya Collins's most relevant evidence, especially the recent results at North Data Lab, is easy to scan from the top of the page.
+This data scientist CV works because Maya Collins's modelling, experimentation, and business impact are easy to place from the top of the page.

 Writing breakdown